slavniyteo/upgraded-octo-funicular/README.md

-any patent claim is infringed by making, using, selling, offering for sale, or importing the Program or any portion of it.
+(including a cross-claim or counterclaim in a lawsuit) alleging that any patent claim is infringed by making, using, selling, offering for sale, or importing the Program or any portion of it.